Radio Hauraki: Former hosts

-Phillip Schofield was a host Radio Hauraki in 1983, a year after becoming the host of youth music programme Shazam! in 1982.
-He left the station in 1985 to return to Britain and become one of Britain's most well-known television personalities.
-During almost 30 years as a BBC and ITV presenter, Schofield has been the first continuity announcer for Children's BBC and the host of Smash Hits Poll Winners Party, Dancing on Ice, All Star Mr & Mrs, The Cube and, most recently, This Morning.
+Phillip Schofield was a host on Radio Hauraki in 1983, a year after becoming the host of youth music programme Shazam! in 1982.
+He left the station in 1985 to return to the United Kingdom and become one of Britain's most well-known television personalities.
+During almost 30 years as a BBC Television and ITV presenter, Schofield was the first continuity announcer for Children's BBC and the host of the Smash Hits Poll Winners Party, Dancing on Ice, All Star Mr & Mrs, The Cube and This Morning.

 Former breakfast host Kevin Black became New Zealand's highest-paid radio DJ, and served as breakfast host for Solid Gold between 1997 and 2009 before his death in 2013.